giulange/rstudio-classroom/README.md

    3. mv the .rstudio folder to .rstudio_old
    4. problem fixed

+### Other issues

+#### unable to login in rstudio research
+After the execution of `/home/giuliano/git/rstudio-classroom/research/rerun_research.sh rstudio_research`.
+I was unable to login in the webapp.
+In order to fix it, I had to remove the /var/run/rstudio-server/rstudio-rsession/giuliano-d.pid file which have uid/gid 3002.
+The user giuliano (id=1000) inside the container was unable to write/remove this pid.
+This issue raise when I run the `rerun_research.sh` script.

 ### Some sparse notes
 Get the list of students with active sessions